 Cons: Skin tends to be less crisp than dry brining, the process requires lots of dedicated fridge space

-- Add the brining mixture – 1 tablespoon of kosher salt per quart of liquid – to a pot or container that’s large enough to hold the brine and the turkey.
+- Add brine to a large container.
+Add the brining mixture – 1 tablespoon of kosher salt per quart of liquid – to a pot or container that’s large enough to hold the brine and the turkey.
 Flavor the brine with 1 to 2 cups of juice, beer or spirits, if desired.
 You can also add herbs and spices.

-- Submerge the turkey and transfer the container to the refrigerator for 12 to 24 hours.
+- Add the turkey to the brine.
+Submerge the turkey and transfer the container to the refrigerator for 12 to 24 hours.

-- Remove the turkey from the brine, rinse it inside and out with cold water and pat it dry.
+- Rinse and dry the turkey.
+Remove the turkey from the brine, rinse it inside and out with cold water and pat it dry.
 At this point, you can let the turkey rest uncovered in the fridge for up to 1 day so the skin dries out and becomes crispier in the oven.